JamesNewton/SDMG-Web-Bot/README.md

 <br>![RC Servo Adapter, NodeMCU, Breadboard, Servo](https://user-images.githubusercontent.com/419392/136256607-2089903e-0541-40fc-8341-240238bef7ae.png)
 - <a href="https://docs.google.com/presentation/d/1CeP5DSfR2xFZyUt2vdPWOcWJbTkmyCsVTNZQbRQhnUI/edit?usp=sharing">Steampunk Presentation on using the bot as an animation platform</a>
 - <a href="https://github.com/JamesNewton/AdvancedRoboticsWithJavascript/wiki#week-4-day-1-the-bot">Edcuational Course using the SDMG Bot</a>
+- https://youtu.be/kWHx6a_4-iI?t=1523 Presentation about the bot for the Seattle Robotics Society